Skip to main content

 Alf Rayner, who built the wooden features, noted the team used calculated ramp radii for the first time rather than building by eye.
 A wooden 13-foot step-up marks the transition point where the trail opens into the progression area.

-DeWalt Jam, Thursday 11 June - Sold Out!
+DeWalt Jam, Thursday 11 June Opening Jam - Cancelled!

-To mark the opening, Dyfi is hosting an evening jam session with a lineup of pro riders.
-Tickets are £2, with all proceeds going to Welsh Air Ambulance.
-The evening includes food, drink, music and a raffle.
-Uplift runs as normal during the day, and the jam follows in the evening.
-Tickets are priced at £2 and have sold out ahead of the event.
+To mark the opening, Dyfi was hosting an evening jam session with a lineup of pro riders.
+Tickets sold out quickly, with all proceeds going to the Welsh Air Ambulance.
+Unfortunately, the event had to be cancelled.

 Trail of the Year 2026